 The actual funds available to you will depend on the product you bought.

-Medium Risk Managed Fund
+Medium risk Managed fund

-Cash for lump sums or any income you plan to access soon High and medium risk Managed Fund for balance of pension savings
+Cash for lump sums or any income you plan to access soon High and medium risk managed fund for balance of pension savings

-Investment choices for a number of lump sums
+A number of lump sums

 If you are planning to take your pension savings as a number of lump sums (of which, 25% is tax-free) you may want to consider a mixture of investments that takes into account your personal circumstances and the period of time over which you plan to take the lump sums.